Mountain-Hydrology-Research-Group/data-analysis/modules/module7.md

 ## Homework 7:

+### Problem 1: ENSO Phases
+Following Lab 7-1 and Lab 7-2,
+A) Use the time series of the phase of the El Niño Southern Oscillation (ENSO) from 1900-2021 to create a lag-1 Markov model of the ENSO phase. where the observed Phases of ENSO are as follows:

+1: warm (El Niño)
+2: neutral (ENSO neutral)
+3: cool, (La Niña)

+B) Using this Markov model and a random number generator, simulate 5,000 years of ENSO data.

+C) Using this randomly generated data, answer the following questions.

+  - According to the model, what is the probability that three warm ENSO years would occur in a row?
+  - What is the large-sample probability that three cool ENSO years would happen in a row?
+(Try refreshing the numbers several times to increase the sample size if the condition never happens.)

-### Problem 1: Application of Bayes Theorem with MCMC
+### Probelm 2: Rating Curves and Application of Bayes Theorem with MCMC

-Following the Lab 7-3, explore how the rating curve and the 95% confidence intervals for the Lyell Fork streamflow site change depending on the method you use:
+Following the class discussion and Lab 7-3, explore how the rating curve and the 95% confidence intervals for the Lyell Fork streamflow site change depending on the method you use to determine the rating curve:

 - Least squares linear regression fitting (with transformed variables) using h0 = 28 cm
   - Make 95% confidence intervals around this regression fit